Due to on-campus restrictions, please see Public Computing Availability During COVID-19 for the most current information.

 Use Print Preview

-Use Print Preview (usually from the File menu) to confirm the way your document will look before submitting your job.
+Use Print Preview (usually from the File menu in your application) to confirm the way your document will look before submitting your job.
 When you're ready to print, choose Print from the File menu and click the OK button.
 (The Print Preview choice isn't available in the Acrobat Print menu.)

 Printing in Black & White

-NOTE: Please be aware that if you plan to release from a color printer and you do not specify black and white as noted above, any pages containing color elements will be printed and charged as color pages.
-We are working on ways to make this process easier and less confusing, and hope to have a solution in place in the Summer of 2019.
+NOTE: Please be aware that if you do not specify black and white as noted above, any pages containing color elements will be printed and charged as color pages.
+We are working on ways to make this process easier and less confusing.

 Printing PDF Files Using Print as Image Option